by Grace Barone

 Step 5: Contact Clover Support for Help

-If you’ve tried all troubleshooting steps and Clover is still not working because of the Clover outage, it’s time to reach out to Clover Support for further assistance.
+If you’ve tried all troubleshooting steps and Clover is still not working because of the Clover outage, restarting the Clover device can resolve many issues you may encounter.
+Clover’s last outage, on November 22, 2025, was due to a batch funding delay, so it’s important to check for specific incident reports related to such issues.
+If problems persist, it’s time to reach out to Clover Support for further assistance.

 How to Contact Clover Support: